kalisio/offline-sync/packages/feathers-automerge-server/README.md

 # @kalisio/feathers-automerge-server

-Utilities to set up an automerge sync server that synchronizes documents with a Feathers API.
+Package to set up an automerge sync server that synchronizes documents with a Feathers API.

 ## Usage